quantagent-capital/quantagentic_api/README.md

 - The API uses Pydantic models for request/response validation
 - All NWS API calls include the required User-Agent header
 - The shared state object (`app.state`) is accessible throughout the application
+- Episodes now include an `episode_key` field for VTEC-based identification
+- CrewAI tasks use structured Pydantic outputs for better agent memory and consistency

 ## 🔗 Useful Links